 The most success comes with choosing physical activities that interest you and you enjoy so that you’re motivated stick with them.

-#3.
-You Aren’t Happy if Your Career Stinks
+3. You Can’t Be Happy if Your Career Stinks

 Hate your J-O-B, boss, or co-workers?
 Most people spend eight hours a day or longer at their job.
 Considering it’s a like a “second home” whether or not you like your career has a huge impact on your emotional well being.
 Sadly most people hate their jobs.